StevenPG/coding-steve/_personal/2024-02-04-the-cat-door.markdown

 ---
 layout: post
-title:  "Freedom of Travel for the Three Legged Boy"
+title:  "Freedom of Travel for the Three Legged Cat"
 date:   2024-02-06 12:00:00 -0500
 categories:
   - story
   - personal
 ---

-## Eli, the three legged boy
+## Eli, the three legged cat

 ![Image of Eli]({{site.url}}{{site.baseurl}}/assets/jVNLPaR.jpg)

-My wife and I have a BUNCH of cats, but our oldest boy is 14 and just survived a battle with a cancerous tumor in his leg.
+My wife and I have a BUNCH of cats, but our oldest boy cat is 14 and just survived a battle with a cancerous tumor in his leg.

 A month of late night vet visits and over a year of secondary chemotherapy